Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 * Go to [https://repository.axway.com/catalog?q=agents](https://repository.axway.com/catalog?q=agents).

-and search for Docker Image for the most recent agents '{agentImage}'.
+and search for Docker Image for the most recent agents `{agentImage}`.

 As mentioned in the installation procedure, agents can be started with the following commands where `{agentImage}` below is the most recent agent image version available):